 Why is a G just a C with a bar at the bottom?
 Answer - It would appear that both C and G had their origin in the Phoenician letter 'gimel'.
 But, ca. 300 BC, as the sounds and letters evolved into early Latin, the 'C' was retained for one sound, and 'G' for another.
 Later G became the equivalent of gamma, and C the equivalent of kappa.
 As the Roman alphabet was introduced into Britain, some early words with a 'c' took on a 'k', whilst others retained the 'c', and over time G a C took on different sounds.
 I have not found an explicit mention of the bar on the G. However it looks as if the C actually started its 'mutation' into G by acquiring a tail, but I think with the arrival of the printing press letters capitals stopped dropping below the baseline.
 Just guessing, G acquired a short stem topped with one or two 'serifs', and it was these 'serifs' that gradually became the bar.

 Which two letters don't appear in the Periodic Table?
 Answer J and Q, but it must be said that in some languages iodine is called jod.

 How many letters start words in English with doubles?
 Answer - Four, a (aardvark), e (eel), o (ooze), and l (llama), the one letter that does it most frequently is 'o'.

-Also used to describe illicitly distilled liquor, which term has a longer history as a description of romantic piffle, the word possibly derived from the illusory images produced upon the surface of water at night?
-Answer - Moonshine initially meant illusory or literally "anything seen by the light of the Moon".
-In the Scotland it meant "clear, unaged whiskey" made with barley.
-But later in the US it was used for any illicit liquor, and I guess it just meant illicit distilling "by the light of the Moon".
+(b) Also used to describe illicitly distilled liquor, which term has a longer history as a description of romantic piffle, the word possibly derived from the illusory images produced upon the surface of water at night?

 Three bonus questions on variations of English: